 This is necessary to determine the level of re-investment by the marketers for each individual.
 The process is to analyze each customer’s profile and then create personalized offers across multiple channels such as email, mobile and social media.

 Since customers interact with brands across multiple channels, it is vital to identify those platforms which are able to provide the customers relevant experience and satisfy all their product requirements.

 This not only combines data on customer’s purchasing history and behaviour (including online behaviour metrics such as social media and eCommerce) to calculate correlations of that data but also to provide insights on the effectiveness of various campaigns and social media channels.

 Product propensity analytics help the marketers in predicting what the customers are more likely to buy and through which channels.

 3. Social media analytics

 So many social channels have mushroomed in the last couple of years – so many of them!
-All of them have implemented analytics to not just show how posts are getting better engagement rates but also to predict the kinds of posts might get a favourable response in the future.
+All of them have implemented analytics to not just show how posts are getting better engagement rates but also to predict the kinds of posts might get a favorable response in the future.

 Companies are moving ahead on their social journey and they are making predictive analytics a very big part of it.
-Predictive analytics has the power to encourage marketers perform even better at what they do and to focus where the buyers are.
+Predictive analytics has the power to encourage marketers to perform even better at what they do and to focus where the buyers are.